 Your auto insurance policy has Uninsured Motorist Coverage to pay for injuries caused by a hit and run driver.
 In Illinois, every auto insurance policy includes uninsured motorist coverage in the same amount as the driver’s liability insurance.
 So, if you have $100,000 in liability coverage, you have coverage in the same amount for injuries to yourself or your passengers or family members who have been injured by a hit-and-run vehicle.

-When you have been injured by a hit and run driver, whether as a pedestrian or when a driver collided with your vehicle or by debris flying off another vehicle, since the driver cannot be located, he or she is considered uninsured.
+When a hit-and-run driver has injured you, whether as a pedestrian when a driver collides with your vehicle or by debris flying off another vehicle since the driver cannot be located, he or she is considered uninsured.
 Therefore, you can submit a compensation claim to your auto insurer under your uninsured motorist coverage.

 Next Steps When Injured in a Hit and Run

-The first and most important thing for you to do is get medical attention for your injuries.
+The first and most important thing to do is get medical attention for your injuries.
 Whether you need to be transported to an emergency room, go on your own to urgent care, or see your private physician, it is imperative to seek treatment.
 If you do not get prompt treatment, any later claim you make that you were injured will be challenged by your insurer when you submit your claim.
-Your insurer will argue that if you were really hurt, you would have gotten immediate treatment.
+Your insurer will argue that you would have gotten immediate treatment if you were hurt.

 Get Offending Vehicle Information

-If it is possible, and you could think fast enough, and see the vehicle involved, write down the license plate number.
+If possible, and you can think fast enough and see the vehicle involved, write down the license plate number.
 Write down any identifying features of the vehicle.
 Was it a truck or a car?
 Was it a sedan or an SUV?
 Was it a newer or older model?
 Try to get any witness identification information and statements.
 If you can take photographs, great.
 In any event - call the police and get a report!
 This is critical.

 Notify Your Insurance Company